tetsuo/tetsuo.github.io/content/cubiclimit.md

 The full source code that produces this image is available in the repository [`tetsuo/cubic-limit`](https://github.com/tetsuo/cubic-limit).

-It is an Effect-based adaptation of [graphics-ts](https://github.com/gcanti/graphics-ts) with support for 3D rendering.
-Clone it with:
+Under the hood it uses an [Effect](https://effect.website/)-based adaptation of [graphics-ts](https://github.com/gcanti/graphics-ts) (originally [fp-ts](https://github.com/gcanti/fp-ts)) with added support for 3D rendering.
+You can clone it with:

 ```sh
 git clone git@github.com:tetsuo/cubic-limit.git
 ```

-The repository also includes a version of **P-197**, but this post will focus solely on P-161.
+The repository also includes a version of _P-197_, but this post will focus solely on _P-161_.

 ---

+In this post, we'll use this artwork as a starting point and build a functional interface around it for drawing 3D shapes and applying transformations to them.

 ## Cube vertices & edges